Does Skin Needling really work?

 If you are chasing one of the most natural ways to improve the overall appearance and condition of your skin, boosting your body’s own response mechanisms with microneedling should be at the top of your list.

 Is Skin needling Painful?

 It sounds like having thousands of microneedle pricks could be painful… Right?

-Lucky for you, most reputable clinics and salons conveniently apply the topical numbing cream on your face about a half-hour before the collagen induction therapy (skin needling) starts.
+If you are going to a place that still uses the derma roller you WILL NEED numbing cream on your face about a half-hour before the collagen induction therapy (skin needling) starts.